 2. Explore Hiking Trails

 Immerse yourself in the great outdoors and choose your on-foot adventure from one of the many hiking trails in the Lake Powell, Glen Canyon, and Grand Staircase-Escalante areas.
-The most popular and photo-worthy hiking spot in the area is Horseshoe Bend because of its must-see panoramic views.
+Explore stunning Lake Powell photo spots, including hiking spot in the area is Horseshoe Bend because of its must-see panoramic views.
 Its 1.5-mile round-trip distance makes it an easy hike and the perfect sunset spot for all experience levels.
 Other short day hikes in the area are the Dam Overlook (940-feet), Hanging Garden (1-mile), Antelope Point (various distances), and The Chains (various distances).
 If you’re looking to explore Glen Canyon National Recreation Area, the hike to Pedestal Alley (3-miles) is perfect for hikers of all skill levels who want to spot vertical rock formations and desert landscapes.
 There is little to no shade on most trails, so make sure to wear sun protection and bring plenty of water.

 3. Go Off-Roading